 An added issue is that some grains are treated with preservatives, so you can either look for organic brands or put a small amount to one side to see if it goes mouldy in a reasonable period of time.

-Oats are one of the easiest to get hold of and can be used to feed a variety of creatures.
+Oats are one of the easiest to get hold of and can be fed to isopods as part of a varied diet.

 Fruit

 There are a fair few fruits that isopods will enjoy in their diet, but one to consider is the humble tomato.
-Make sure they're ripe, and only give them a tiny amount as they will go mouldy in most vivariums after a few days.
+Apples are a popular fruit to offer isopods as a nutritious snack, providing vitamins and minerals that support their health.
+Make sure they’re ripe, and only give them a tiny amount as they will go mouldy in most vivariums after a few days.
 But these are a fantastic source of the harder-to-get vitamins and minerals that might be missing from their leaf litter-based diet.
 In terms of fruits, there is something in terms of eating the rainbow.
 Make sure that you give a variety of colours throughout the year.
 This means that they will get a variety of micronutrients.
+Fruits like apples can be given as occasional treats to diversify their diet and enhance their well-being.

 Mushrooms

-A decomposer themselves in the wild there is often a huge overlap between isopods and mushrooms.
+A decomposer themselves in the wild, there is often a huge overlap between isopods and mushrooms.
+Isopods consume a variety of fungi, including mushrooms, as part of their natural diet.
 High humidity locations, caves, forest floors in piles of decaying wood and leaf litter, you can see how an isopod would come across mushrooms in the wild.

 Yeast